 About me

-In my free time, one can find me running (race class: 5k, 10k, 21k), survival-run training with Slopend, spinning and strength training at TU Delft X. Occasionally and on rest days, I also like playing beach volleyball (recreation only).
-Each day, I try to learn more about world economics, philosophy, and new cultures by reading books, listening to podcasts and talking to as many diametric people.
+In my free time, one can find me running (race class: 5k, 10k, 21k, 42.2k), strength training and spinning at TU Delft X. Occasionally and on rest days, I also like playing beach volleyball (recreation only).
+Each day, I try to learn more about world economics, philosophy and new cultures by reading books, listening to podcasts and talking to as many diametric people.
+As of 2024, my political views are center-left ( i.e. I agree completely neither with leftists nor rightists, rather I strive to listen and logically analyze their opinions on specific issues at hand).

 I try to collect the thoughts and ideas that I find interesting on this page: Words for Words

-I am always open to collaborations and interesting conversations, and can be best reached by email.
+I am usually open to interesting conversations and collaborations, and can be best reached by email.